 I was the only one who could not adjust to the new situation.
 My working days were drastically reduced and I kept trying to do the same amount of work in very reduced hours or by extending my days.
 It got to me, but I had this burning desire in me, I wanted to launch my latest programme so I kept going.
 But one day, after having been interviewed by BBC radio and getting home knowing I had a lot of work to do, something snapped.
 My health.
 I got the flue, keeping me in bed and forcing me to put things in perspective.

 It was then I realised, I had fallen into the parent trap!
 I had wanted to do everything right, and I had wanted to do it all.
-I kept all balls high, but had dropped one: me.
+Had kept all balls high, but had dropped one: me.
 I had let myself down; I made everyone and everything a priority, except myself.

-I realised something had to give as I could not continue to work at this rate.
+It was then I realised something had to give as I could not continue to work at this rate.
 I felt miserable as I am ambitious and I am só excited about the Embrace Life Programme.
 But all of a sudden I also got some clarity: as my daughter is most important to me, and she needs this new school, with the additional time from me; my current working pace is not healthy, so let’s take a break and relax.
 I postponed my eagerly wanted launch.

-You know what?
 I enjoyed my work even more once I realised that even by working and at a lower pace I got more done!
 All of a sudden everything clicked and I started to work more in flow.
 This experience has given me great insights and helped me tremendously with getting more done in less time.
 I know you’re busy and I know you’re tight for time too.
 Perhaps you have been struggling to hold all the balls high yourself for some time now.
 It may even feel like you have dropped one already.
 If you are eager to get back on track, or you simply want to get more done in less time, join me now in my great training: Create Time to Enjoy Life.